 - The Journal follows, with minor modifications, the style and format of the Scientific Style and Format: The CBE Manual for Authors, Editors and Publishers.
 1994.
 6th ed.
 (Cambridge University Press, Cambridge).

-- The hard copy of the manuscript should be in the following format:
+- The manuscript should be in the following format:

 Title Page: Must contain only the title and authors’ names and address indicating the corresponding author.